jairomelo/ph_testing/report.md

 -> This fruit is a pear
 ```

-The approach changes with this new method.
-Now it could be represented in this way:
+With this new method, it could be represented in this way:

 ```
 fruit = 'banana'